The 10 Essential Campfire Cooking Tools I Can’t Live Without

 Zippo Firefast Bellows

-If you're in Canada, Canadian Tire might carry the Woods brand electric bellows we use - otherwise, this Zippo version is the closest alternative I found.
-It works similarly with a button that needs to be continuously pressed.
-The main difference is that it operates in 1-minute bursts and requires two AA batteries (not included, so remember to purchase those).
+If you're in Canada, you might find the Woods brand electric bellows we use at Canadian Tire, but this Zippo version is the closest alternative.
+It works similarly with a button that needs continuous pressing, so I recommend using a rubber band to make it more convenient.
+The Zippo model operates in 1-minute bursts and requires two AA batteries (not included), so don’t forget to grab those!

 9. Essential Smallwares